signal11/hidapi/README.txt

 -----------------------------
 The API provides the the most commonly used HID functions including sending and receiving of input, output, and feature reports.
-The sample program, which communicates with the USB Generic HID sample which is part of the Microchip Application Library (in folder "Microchip Solutions\USB Device
-- HID - Custom Demos\Generic HID - Firmware" when the Microchip Application
-Framework is installed), looks like this (with error checking removed for simplicity):
+The sample program, which communicates with a heavily modified version the USB Generic HID sample which is part of the Microchip Application Library (in folder "Microchip Solutions\USB Device - HID - Custom Demos\Generic HID - Firmware" when the Microchip Application Framework is installed), looks like this (with error checking removed for simplicity):

 #include <windows.h>
 #include <stdio.h>